Citrus Hall 3219

 We are using the nematode worm C. elegans to learn about how genes control behaviors we can all relate to: stress and sleep.
 Why the worm?
 It is relatively easy to manipulate genes in this organism and therefore determine their function, shedding light onto the function of similar genes in humans.
 Further, while this worm has only 302 neurons, it displays many complex behaviors such as learning and mate finding, making it well suited to the study of behavior.
 Listen to this song to find out what we're recently discovered about stress and sleep - a discovery that you will be building on here in FIRE lab!

-Course Materials: there is no textbook; research articles will be posted here under 'Resources'.
+Course Materials: there is no textbook; research articles will be posted under 'Resources'.
 You can also access handy information by clicking on the numbered tabs at the top of this page, corresponding to each lecture/lab session.
 We will be doing some web-based bioinformatics (database searching and candidate gene identification) as well as frequent in-class writing/editing.
-You can use your own computer or one of the tablet PCs available in the FIRE lab.
+It is important that you bring either a tablet (android, iPad, anything) or a computer to class.

 Hey Fire Labbies from Spring 2013!
 The work we did in this course has finally been published!!!!!
 All of your worm-torture has paid off.
 Not only did we get a great publication in Current Biology (Hill et al., 2014 - check out the acknowledgements at the end!!), but our work was also written up in Nature Neuroscience Reviews and Science Signaling, wooo!
 Check out the PDFs below.